skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature in unit of K.
+  This argument specifies the target temperature in the unit of K.

 \

 - **coupling_parameter** *(double)* - Default: *None*

-  The **coupling_parameter**, :math:`\tau`, is characteristic time to damp temperature toward target temperature.
+  The **coupling_parameter**, :math:`\tau`, is characteristic time to damp the temperature toward the target temperature.
-  It can be set directly as the characteristic length of time to damp temperature.
+  It can be set directly as the characteristic length of time to damp the temperature.
 The unit is fs.
   Either **coupling_parameter** or **coupling_strength** should be set and only **coupling_parameter** or **coupling_strength** can be set.

 \